• Home

 Configuration

-When your DSP hardware is on the network, click Discover for myServer to find your DSP devices.
+When your DSP hardware is powered and on the network, click Discover for myServer to find your DSP devices.
 In a few minutes, Discovery should find all DSP devices on the network.
 You can click Discovery again to shut off the process.
 Post Discovery, restart myServer and on restart, go back into the driver's configuration.
 Click on Matrix view (bottom of the Driver Command Testing page).

 Physical I/O is the actual named ports on the DSP.
 Logical I/O describes what the system uses for inputs and outputs.
 So, in an 8x8 system (2 DSP 4x4s), there are two sets of Physical ports.
 There is one 1-8 set of Logical ports.